Akuli/python-tutorial/modules.md

     and os.
 - Avoid creating `.py` files that have the same name as a name of a module you want to use.
-- Python comes with many modules, and you can install even more modules if you want to.
+- Python comes with many modules, and we can install even more modules if we want to.

 ***